blairprophett/dogEdating2.0/README.md

-**dogEdating2.0**
+#dogEdating2.0

-Blair Cuny created this applications as the final project for General Assembly's Web Development Immersive Course.
+Blair Cuny created this application as the final project for General Assembly's Web Development Immersive Course.

 **Getting Started:**